sameer1612/Figma-drawings/README.md

 # Figma-drawings
-A collection of vector drawings done on figma.
+A collection of vector drawings done on Figma.
 Quite novice but some are good.
-Mostly trying to replicate from any random google images.

 ![Budha](https://github.com/user-attachments/assets/6e842e39-ea44-4b6a-8389-2aa04b35b8a4)